RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/11-get-roll.md

 ##### Description

-Gets the roll value of the CoDrone mini.
+Returns the current value for the roll flight variable.

 ##### Parameters